Group Meetings

 Date Research Presentation Paper Presentation

-Feb 26 & Feb 29 Purnima & Aniket Károly & Amitesh
+Feb 3 & Feb 5 Aniket Amitesh

 The group also has a running series where an external speaker is invited to give seminar talk during one of the usual meetings on their area of research or any topic of interest.
 The seminar then replaces the usual format of the meetings on those days.
 The list of external speakers will be updated as time goes on.